 We have lived communally before and have loved it.
 We love the exchange of ideas and culture.
 We are travelers but aren't traveling right now so it's lovely to have the travelers come to us.
 It's also wonderful to experience London through other people's eyes.

-We've also been involved with Couchsurfing for a few years and have hosted close to 100 people for anywhere from 1 day to two weeks.
+We've also been involved with Couchsurfing for a few years and have hosted over 150 people for anywhere from 1 day to 10 months (in various different programs).
 We have been hosted ourselves in Canada, the US, Spain and more.
 We love the sharing community.

-We are the type of people to sit and have a drink in the evening while visiting but we do also enjoy quiet evenings engaged in our own activities, especially after a challenging day when needing a wind-down.
+We are the type of people to sit and enjoy quiet evenings engaged in our own activities, especially after a challenging day when needing a wind-down, but are happy to chat into the evening.

 Limited internet access